gmillia/Updated-Tower-Defense/README.md

 ---------------------------------------------------------------------------------------------

-Game i not fully finished at this point.
+Game is not fully finished at this point.
 Objective is simple - do not let enemies get to the base: place the towers that kill them.